haveno-dex/haveno-site/faq.md

 - There seems to be no expiring date for roles or maximum amount of roles that a contributor can cover.
 As a result, long term Bisq contributors (who already cover multiple roles) will always gain more BSQ than a newcomer, and unless they decide on their own to leave some roles, there is no way for a new contributor to have as much voting power as a veteran Bisq contributor.
 The new contributor could make large contributions that would earn them a huge amount of BSQ, but even in that case the release of BSQ is voted on with the mechanism we mentioned earlier, so veteran Bisq contributors (with more voting power) could vote against releasing rewards to the newcomer if they feel their power threatened.

-- We already mentioned that a [recent paper](https://arxiv.org/pdf/2007.07048.pdf) demonstrated that it's possible to track Bisq contributors participating to Bisq's DAO and deanonymize them.
+- We already mentioned that a [paper](https://arxiv.org/pdf/2007.07048.pdf) demonstrated that it's possible to track Bisq contributors participating to Bisq's DAO and deanonymize them.